-A PLAN THAT LOCATES THE PROPOSED ACTIVITY OR ACTIVITIES APPLIED FOR, AS WELL AS ASSOCIATED STRUCTURES AT AN APPROXIMATE SCALE
+4 A PLAN THAT LOCATES THE PROPOSED ACTIVITY OR ACTIVITIES APPLIED FOR, AS WELL AS ASSOCIATED STRUCTURES AT AN APPROXIMATE SCALE

-Table 9 presents the proposed activities at a scale of 1:100 000.
-The maps are attached as Appendix A of this draft scoping report.
-The activities presented on the maps are described in detail in section 5.
+Figure 8 presents the proposed activities at a scale of 1:100 000.
+The proposed activities presented are described in detail in Section 5.